Produce This! - Diversifying the Classics

 Download Text

-Unhappily Married in Valencia by Guillén de Castro
+Unhappily Married in Valencia, by Guillén de Castro

 Not all courtships end happily ever after.

+In this biting comedy, innuendo, accusations, and revenge steal the show as a cross-dressed mistress merrily manipulates everyone, discovering in the process how marriage actually works.
 Two couples, Ipólita and Don Álvaro and Eugenia and Valerián, are disillusioned with their respective marriages and try to realize their fantasies of a better match.
 Eugenia heats up the stage in her effort to seduce Don Álvaro, unaware that her husband Valerián is in pursuit of his friend’s wife, Ipólita.
 Don Álvaro brings his mistress Elvira into the home he shares with his long-suffering–and to him insufferable–wife, Ipólita.
 But Elvira’s presence only makes it impossible for anyone to deny any longer what they have long known about their marriages.

 The play has 15 roles: 3 female, 5 male, and 7 gender neutral.
 Some roles may be doubled.